Games Technology BSc (Hons)

 Final Major Project: Pre-production

 This extended period of study allows you to develop a significant body of work either individually or in a group that demonstrates your skills, interests and your aspiration for your future role within the games industry.
 You'll begin this unit by developing a project proposal through which you will define the concept, scope, audience, and purpose of your Final Major Project, you will present this through a pitch to your tutors and peers.
 Alongside this proposal you will produce a detailed production schedule committing to project milestones.

 Final Major Project

-In this unit you will build upon the work you have undertaken in the previous unit to produce a fully resolved body of work, you will do this either individually or as part of a team.
-This unit represents the culmination of your study of Games Technology at UCA.
-Through it you will demonstrate your creativity, skill, knowledge and understanding of recognised games industry practices and pipelines producing outcomes to a professional standard.
+From the work you have undertaken in the previous unit, you’ll produce a fully resolved body of work, either individually or as part of a team.
+It should demonstrate your creativity, skill, knowledge and understanding of recognised games industry practices and pipelines producing outcomes to a professional standard.